Mission

 1907

-A Department of Psychology is officially formed in the College of Education.
-David R. Major is chosen as the first chair.
-The department is housed in University Hall.
+The Department of Psychology is officially formed in the College of Education and is housed in University Hall.
+David R. Major is chosen as the first chair of the department.

 1912

-George Frederick Arps, a Ph.D. student of Wilhelm Wundt at the University of Leipzig, becomes the department's second chair.
+George Frederick Arps, a PhD student of Wilhelm Wundt at the University of Leipzig, becomes the second chair of the department.

 1913